 While not working she can be found spending time with her corgi Oliver.
 She will begin pursuing a Doctor of Nursing Practice in September through Simmons University.

-Amy Mata, MSW, LBSW is a licensed social worker and graduate from Texas A & M University-Kingsville with a Bachelor’s and Master’s Degree in Social Work with an emphasis in mental health.
-Amy plans to pursue her education by obtaining her LCSW as well as Doctorate Degree in Social Work.
+Amy Mata, MSW, LBSW, TxCG is a licensed social worker and graduate from Texas A & M University-Kingsville with a Bachelor’s and Master’s Degree in Social Work with an emphasis in mental health.
+Amy was recently accepted for the Fall 2024 Doctorate of Social Work program at Tulane University in New Orleans.
+Amy’s research emphasis will be on mental health and the scarcity of long term mental health residential programs in Texas.
 She believes everyone should never stop learning, advocating for all populations in need and always love what you do.

 Amy provides an environment of compassion and support to help individuals and families overcome obstacles to move forward and thrive to the best of their abilities.
 Amy is very involved with the community as well as is on the Dementia Friendly America Initiative that helps educate communities on ways to become dementia friendly.
 Working together with others in the community, Amy is seeking to ensure that her community and the ones around are equipped to support people living with dementia and their caregivers.